Skip to main content Skip to main navigation Skip to search

 Next steps

-4. release the draft report for a 60-calendar day public consultation period.
-We plan to release the draft report in the mid-2024.
+We expect to release the final report by mid 2025.
 Please note that this is an indicative timeline and may be subject to change.

 Keep informed